Zemanta/engineering-at-zemanta/1-Services.md

 * **Hangouts** - preferred means for video conferences
 * **Google drive** - we use google drive very extensively and there you'll be able to find: product requirements documents, ad hoc spreadsheets, meeting logs, even notes from one on one chats

-One more note about Google apps: **make sure you have [2FA](https://www.google.com/landing/2step/) set up**.
+One more note about Google apps: **make sure you have [2FA](https://www.google.com/landing/2step/) set up, it's manadatory**.

 Do not use your personal emails for signing up for other SaaS.
 If you are to create an account for example for New Relic, please create Google mail group newrelic@zemanta.com, add yourself(and others using this service) to that group and use that alias.

 ## 2. Slack

 Disruptive enterprise products like Slack are shifting the main means of communication in companies from email to slack.
-We were early adopters of slack and it changed how we communicate for the better.
+We were early adopters of slack and it has changed how we communicate for the better.
 You'll find slack being used for:

 * quick syncs between teams
 * developer and product FYI announcements